 The UK leaving on no deal terms could have a major impact on business who provide servcies through mode 1 and mode 4 of supply as part of their business models.
 In the event of no deal we strongly encourage the UK Government to seek a mobility framework and schemes to recognise UK workers in the EU in order to limit disruption to UK companies which provide services in the EU.

-Meeting business regulations if you do business in the EU: If the UK leaves the EU without a deal there will be a number of business regulations and standards which will need to be observed by member companies who operate in the EU.
+Meeting business regulations if you do business in the EU: In the absence of a trade agreement between the UK and the EU there will be a number of business regulations and standards which will need to be observed by member companies who operate in the EU.

 While many of these regulations have been transferred into UK law limiting day one disruptions, such as for the recognition for patents and trademarks, members should review Government guidance to be sure of their regulatory status and any changes or preparations that need to me made ahead of a no deal exit.